britram/pins/draft-trammell-inip-pins-latest.md

 [EDITOR'S NOTE: DNS doesn't do this, does it?]

+# Authority Interface: Additions, Changes, and Deletions

+The interface a naming service presents to a authority allows updates to the set of mappings that authority has authority over.
+Updates consist of additions of, changes to, and deletions of mappings.
+In the present DNS, this interface consists of the publication of a new zone file with an incremented version number, but other authority interfaces are possible.

 # Properties

-The following properties are desirable in any service providing the functions in {{functions}}.
+The following properties are desirable in any service providing the functions in {{query-interface-mappings}}.

 ## Authority